 Of the 3+ million geocaches to be found worldwide, thousands are hidden somewhere in Peterborough & the Kawarthas.

 A few are close at hand—in fact, right under your nose.
-There are four geocaches at the lift lock in Peterborough.
+There are four geocaches at the Peterborough Lift Lock.
 But lots have been placed in remote areas: on the rail trail east of the city and along the Indian River near Keene.
 There’s another somewhere close to the Hope Mill at Lang Pioneer Village.
-Of course, we can’t give you any more information—that would spoil the game.
+Of course, we can’t give you any more information—that would spoil the thrill of the hunt.

 Canada 150+ Geocaching Adventure